oroinc/documentation/user_guide/channel_guide.rst

 - Deactivate or activate channels : guilabel:`Deactivate` or :guilabel:`Activate` buttons.

-  No new data from the channel will be uploaded to the system from inactive channels.
+  No new data from the channel will be uploaded to the system for inactive channels.

 - Get to the Edit form of the channel : :guilabel:`Edit` button